Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Light-induced, fictitious magnetic trap

-To model the trap we introduce an optical nanofibre made of silica with refractive index $n=1.44$ and radius $a=175$~nm.
-A fibre of this radius only supports the HE$_{11}$ mode of the 790.2~nm light used in this work~\cite{frawley2012higher,PhysRevA.96.023835}.
-A significant portion of the guided light extends outside the optical nanofibre in the form of an evanescent field~\cite{le2004field}.
-We set the polarisation of the guided mode to quasi-linear along the $z$-axis in the ONF region, meaning that there are only $z$ and $x$ components of the electric field.
+To model the fictitious magnetic field trap, we introduce an optical nanofiber made of silica with refractive index $n=1.44$ and radius $a=175$~nm.
+A fiber of this radius only supports the HE$_{11}$ mode of the 790.2~nm light used in this work~\cite{frawley2012higher,PhysRevA.96.023835}.
+A significant portion of the guided light extends outside the optical nanofiber in the form of an evanescent field~\cite{le2004field}.
+We set the polarization of the guided mode to quasi-linear along the $x$-axis in the ONF region, meaning that there are only $z$ and $x$ components of the electric field.